DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 # Help needed?
 Join [ARMCO](https://discord.gg/armco) and ask for kingflashroseG#5130 OR look in the [Thread](https://discord.com/channels/222052888531173386/1077537871382196314).

-Hope you enjoy it :I
+Hope you enjoy it :)

 # Contributors
 Big thanks to all of the people who worked on this project!